piush-terminalwitchcraft/Flutter-Authentication/README.md

 # flutter authentication using firebase

 A flutter project with simple and user friendly UI of implementing simple login and registration page using both google as well as firebase default email - password authentication
-Also used various libraries forimage picker
+Also used various libraries for image picker, image compression, handled various tasks with the concept of multithreading and almost null safety environment.

 ## Currently Stable on Web